wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-dbd.rst

 ossec-dbd
 =============

-The ``ossec-dbd`` daemon inserts the alert logs into a database, either postgresql or mysql.
+The ``ossec-dbd`` program inserts the alert logs into a database.
+These alerts can be inserted into either postgresql or mysql.

 +-------------------------+---------------------------------+
 | Options                 | Descriptions                    |